fortesg/fortrantestgenerator/README.md

 > C. Hovy and J. Kunkel, "Towards Automatic and Flexible Unit Test Generation for Legacy HPC Code," *2016 Fourth International Workshop on Software Engineering for High Performance Computing in Computational Science and Engineering (SE-HPCCSE)*, Salt Lake City, UT, 2016, pp. 1-8.
 > http://dx.doi.org/10.1109/SE-HPCCSE.2016.005

-So far, the documentation is very poor.
+So far, the documentation is not complete.
 If your interested in using `FortranTestGenerator`, please feel free to contact me:
 Christian Hovy <<hovy@informatik.uni-hamburg.de>>

 ## In general it works as follows